Neurotically Yours: Animal characters

-Foamy the Squirrel is a major character.
-He is an opinionated, foul-mouthed squirrel who lives with his owner Germaine.
+Foamy the Squirrel is an opinionated, foul-mouthed squirrel who lives with his owner Germaine.
 Foamy and Germaine both speak out against the stupidity, injustice, and annoyances they perceive in life – both their fictional life or in the real world.
-Foamy's other appearances in the web series include singing "Squirrel Songs" (to raise money for the "Church of Foamy") and answering "Foamy Fan Mail" (which he hates, believing the questions to be stupid or repetitive).
+Foamy's other appearances in the web series include singing "Squirrel Songs" (to raise money for the "Church of Foamy") and answering "Foamy Fan Mail" (which he hates, finding the questions stupid or repetitive).
 Foamy is 400 years old and has had 632 owners.
 His stated purpose is to take over the world; for this purpose he founded the Foamy Card Cult, and he combined old robots with the brains of his former owners to create an army.

 Pilz-E is an insane, bespectacled squirrel who is addicted to medication for a number of psychosomatic sicknesses.
 There is also implication that he is being used for medical experiments.
 Pilz-E's banter is often nonsensical, caused by medication-induced hallucinations.
 He is good hearted, but he tends to misunderstand words or take people (usually Germaine) too literally.
 Despite being considered Foamy's friend, Foamy seems to find it hard at times to deal with his drugged up behavior.
 Germaine brought Pilz-E with her to Connecticut because she feels he cannot be left alone.

 The Hatta is a black squirrel who is both a stereotype for and very defensive of African-American culture.
 He is quick to pull the race card in any situation and has even starred in his own rants.
 Much like Begley, he appears less frequently in the series than either Pilz-E or Germaine.

 Begley is a purple-mohawked British squirrel who rebels against authority figures and generally fulfills the stereotype of punk.
 He came to New York in Anchovie's suitcase, following jail time for calling the Queen a "wanka".
 He enjoys sexuality (unlike Foamy), although he is willing to help Foamy commit acts of mischief.
 He backpacked to Germaine's new home in Connecticut, angry at her for leaving him behind in New York with Anchovy.
 He appears infrequently in the series, sometimes breaking the fourth wall to ask for more episodes.

 Roswell is Jack Partfine's dog.
 He believes Foamy is an old evil cult leader bent on world domination, or possibly the mythical squirrel Ratatoskr or a descendant.
 He serves as a foil to Foamy; one of the few characters who does not underestimate him in any way, yet is ignored by the rest of the world.
 In the reboot he, like Foamy, whines about Connecticut and longs to move back to New York.

 Puff is Betty's pet cat who listens to music and is always seen wearing pink headphones.